wjlow/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages.md

 page_order: 2
 layout: featured
 guide_top_header: "In-App Messages"
-guide_top_text: "In-App Messages help you get content to your user without interrupting their day with a push notification.
+guide_top_text: "In-App Messages deliver content to the user while they're natively using the app.
 Customized and tailored in-app messages enhance the user experience and help your audience get the most value out of your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before."

 guide_featured_title: "Popular Articles"
 guide_featured_list: